Skip to main content

 31 mentions Positive Neutral Negative

-• “The music adds a whole different level of terror, and the fact that your character has some medical issues that could cause the monster to come after you is doubly terrifying.”
+• “The music adds a whole different level of terrifying and the fact that your character has some medical issues that could cause the monster to come after you is doubly terrifying.”

-• “Also, last point - the music is really great, and finding the 'quiet rooms' to have a little break and light some candles while discovering some lore is such a nice touch that gives the game a lot of balance!”
+• “Also, last point - the music is really great and finding the "quiet rooms" to have a little break and light some candles and discover some lore is such a nice touch and gives the game a lot of balance!”

 • “You will feast your eyes on some of the prettiest environments tainted by the constant ringing in your ear they call background music.”